wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Start WME Setup

-- After the rebooting the platform instance, the config wizard will automatically start the WME setup, you can verify the startup process through CW portal and can use the setup post start up process
+- After the rebooting the platform instance, the config wizard will automatically start the WME setup, you can verify the startup process through CW portal and can use the setup post startup process

 ## Add StudioWorkspace/AppDeployment instances from launchpad